If you would like to be added to the Chicago Hardy Fig Tree waitlist please Live chat or email us

 This Chicago Hardy Fig Tree is the package deal when it comes to fruiting fig trees!

-The Ficus carica tree aka common fig is self pollinating, meaning you only need one tree to have fresh fig production.
-The Chicago fig tree has a high yield of deliciously, sweet edible fruit that ripen in late summer or early fall depending on your location.
-Ripe fruit are medium sized figs with a dark mahogany color on the outside and deep purple inside, the same as Brown Turkey.
+The Ficus carica tree aka common fig is self-pollinating, meaning you only need one tree to have fresh fig production.
+The Chicago fig tree has a high yield of deliciously, sweet edible fruit that ripens in late summer or early fall depending on your location.
+The ripe fruit is medium-sized figs with dark mahogany color on the outside and deep purple inside, the same as Brown Turkey.

 The lobed leaves have an oblong shape compared to other fig tree leaves.
 They will die back in winter and this is totally normal.
 Once the weather warms up, the green leaves will flush out and resume growth in spring.

-Chicago Hardy Fig care consists of growing your plant in full sun to partial shade in moist, well draining soil.
+Chicago Hardy Fig care consists of growing your plant in full sun to partial shade in moist, well-draining soil.
 Keep well watered the first year of planting to establish a strong root system.
 The Chicago Cold Hardy Fig tree is drought tolerant once established.

 Grow this deciduous fig tree across the United States in USDA hardiness zones 5-10.
 It is cold hardy down to 10 degrees Fahrenheit and the roots are hardy down to even colder winters.
 An excellent choice for colder climates.